hyskoniho/acqua-tic/README.md

-# ACQUA-TIC: Monitoramento e Controle Remoto de Aquário
+# ACQUA-TIC: Aquarium Monitoring and Remote Control

-## Descrição do Projeto
+## Project Description

-O **ACQUA-TIC** é um projeto concebido para monitorar e controlar um aquário de 18 litros, proporcionando uma experiência de aquarismo inteligente.
-Utilizando um ESP32 conectado à rede WiFi doméstica, o sistema captura dados em tempo real, como temperatura e níveis de incidência de luz, além de imagens atualizadas do aquário.
-Os usuários podem gerenciar remotamente a lâmpada UV e o aquecedor através de um aplicativo Android, garantindo que o ambiente aquático esteja sempre nas condições ideais.
+**ACQUA-TIC** is a project designed to monitor and control an 18-liter aquarium, providing an intelligent aquarium experience.
+Using an ESP32 connected to the home WiFi network, the system captures real-time data such as temperature and light levels, as well as updated images of the aquarium.
+Users can remotely manage the UV lamp and heater through an Android app, ensuring the aquatic environment is always in optimal conditions.

-## Tecnologias Utilizadas
+## Technologies Used

 - **Hardware:**
-  - ESP32: Microcontrolador com conectividade WiFi
+  - ESP32: Microcontroller with WiFi connectivity
-  - Módulo Relé 5V: Para controlar a lâmpada UV e o aquecedor
+  - 5V Relay Module: To control the UV lamp and heater
-  - Câmera OV7670: Captura de imagem do aquário
+  - OV7670 Camera: Captures images of the aquarium
-  - Sensor de Temperatura DS18B20: Monitoramento da temperatura da água
+  - DS18B20 Temperature Sensor: Monitors water temperature
-  - Sensor de Luminosidade BH1750: Medição da luz ambiente
+  - BH1750 Light Sensor: Measures ambient light

 - **Software:**
-  - **AWS:** Utilização do EC2 para hospedar o servidor que processa as requisições.
+  - **AWS:** Using EC2 to host the server that processes requests.
-  - **Flask:** Framework web para criar a API RESTful que interage com o ESP32 e o banco de dados.
+  - **Flask:** Web framework to create the RESTful API that interacts with the ESP32 and the database.
-  - **MongoDB Atlas:** Banco de dados NoSQL para armazenar os dados coletados e imagens do aquário.
+  - **MongoDB Atlas:** NoSQL database to store collected data and aquarium images.
-  - **Kivy:** Framework Python para desenvolvimento do aplicativo mobile para Android.
+  - **Kivy:** Python framework for developing the mobile app for Android.

-## Estrutura do Projeto
+## Project Structure

-A estrutura do projeto é organizada nas seguintes pastas:
+The project structure is organized into the following folders:

-- `database/`: Scripts para configuração do banco de dados.
+- `database/`: Scripts for database configuration.
-- `esp32/`: Código para o microcontrolador ESP32.
+- `esp32/`: Code for the ESP32 microcontroller.
-- `mobile_app/`: Código do aplicativo Android, incluindo ícones e interfaces.
+- `mobile_app/`: Code for the Android app, including icons and interfaces.
-- `server/`: Código da aplicação Flask que gerencia os endpoints da API.
+- `server/`: Code for the Flask application that manages the API endpoints.

-## Funcionalidades
+## Features

-1. **Captura de Dados:**
+1. **Data Capture:**
-   - Medição de temperatura da água em tempo real.
+   - Real-time water temperature measurement.
-   - Leitura do nível de luminosidade utilizando o BH1750.
+   - Reading light levels using the BH1750.
-   - Captura de imagens com a câmera a intervalos regulares.
+   - Capturing images with the camera at regular intervals.

-2. **Controle Remoto:**
+2. **Remote Control:**
-   - Habilitação/desabilitação da lâmpada UV.
+   - Enabling/disabling the UV lamp.
-   - Controle do aquecedor para manter a temperatura ideal do aquário.
+   - Controlling the heater to maintain the ideal aquarium temperature.

-3. **Visualização de Dados:**
+3. **Data Visualization:**
-   - Interface para visualização dos dados coletados e imagens no aplicativo Android.
+   - Interface for viewing collected data and images in the Android app.

-## Instruções de Uso
+## Usage Instructions

-1. **Configuração do ESP32:**
+1. **ESP32 Configuration:**
-   - Carregue o código fornecido na pasta `esp32/` no ESP32 utilizando a IDE Arduino.
+   - Upload the code provided in the `esp32/` folder to the ESP32 using the Arduino IDE.
-   - Certifique-se de que o microcontrolador esteja conectado à mesma rede WiFi do servidor AWS.
+   - Ensure the microcontroller is connected to the same WiFi network as the AWS server.

-2. **Configuração do Servidor:**
+2. **Server Configuration:**
-   - Implementar a aplicação Flask na AWS EC2.
+   - Deploy the Flask application on AWS EC2.
-   - Configurar o MongoDB Atlas e conectar a aplicação ao banco de dados.
+   - Configure MongoDB Atlas and connect the application to the database.

-3. **Aplicativo Android:**
+3. **Android App:**
-   - Instale o aplicativo desenvolvido com Kivy em um dispositivo Android.
+   - Install the app developed with Kivy on an Android device.
-   - Conecte-se à aplicação Flask para visualizar dados e controlar o aquário remotamente.
+   - Connect to the Flask application to view data and remotely control the aquarium.